subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-1/detect-1_description.md

 # DETECT-1

 ## Description

-Monitor site system computer accounts authenticating from a source that is not its static netbios name.
+Monitor site server domain computer accounts authenticating from another source

 ## Summary

-An attacker could use authentication coercion methods to coerce the NTLM authentication from the SCCM site server's host system and then relay that coerced authentication to another target.
-This elevation method would enable privilege escalation and lateral movement if the attacker targets the SCCM site system.
+An attacker may use coercion methods to force the the SCCM site server's domain computer account to authenticate to an attacker-controlled machine and relay that authentication to another target.
+This elevation method enables privilege escalation and lateral movement if the attacker targets any other SCCM site system, as the site server requires local administrator privileges on other site systems.

-A defender can compare the account name field of [Event ID: 4624](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4624) to that of the source host name field.
-The SCCM site server's machine account will generate the successful logon event of the machine account authentication on a server or host that is not the SCCM site server.
+A defender can compare the `Account Name` field of [Event ID: 4624](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4624) to that of the `Source_Host` field, or the static IP address of the site server to the `Source Network Address` field.
+If the site server's domain computer account generates a successful logon event from a source that is not that site server, an NTLM relay attack may have taken place.

-For reduction of false positives, defenders can allow list the SCCM site server machine account's authentication to the domain controllers, as this behavior is expected and benign.

-## Examples

-The below example displays a successful logon event for the SCCM site server on a host that is not the SCCM site server.
+The example below displays a successful logon event for the SCCM site server from a host that is not the site server.

 ```
     Source_Host: server2.sccmlab.local